didfordwin/didfordwin.com/README.md

 Website for the Did Ford Win movement.
 We are a bipartisan group of Ontario residents who are deeply curious about the 2018 CPC Ontario leadership election.

+## Contributing Indirectly

+Information is always welcome.
+We maintain a [presence on Twitter](https://twitter.com/DidFordWin 'Ransom Olds on Twitter') you can direct message us there or '@' message us.
+We will attempt to look into your information and if it checks out and first with our [code of conduct](./CODE_OF_CONDUCT.md 'Project Code of Conduct') we will add it.

+Another easy way to indirectly contribute is to [submit an issue to our GitHub repository](https://github.com/didfordwin/didfordwin.com/issues 'Submit issues directly to our GitHub repository')

-## Contributing
+## Contributing Directly

-Please read and understand our [code of conduct]: ./CODE_OF_CONDUCT.md "Did Ford Win Code of Conduct" before making contributions.
+Please read and understand our [code of conduct](./CODE_OF_CONDUCT.md 'Did Ford Win Code of Conduct') before making contributions.

 Unfortunately we cannot accept all contributions.
 This project has very specific requirements including but not limited to: